slu-soc5050/final-project/docs/paper.md

 ## Final Paper

 Your final paper should be formatted carefully based on the guidelines described in the "[Draft Paper]" section.
-Papers that do not follow the formatting criteria will not be graded, just as papers submitted to a journal without regard for their formatting standards will recieve a "desk rejection" and will not be sent out for review.
+Papers that do not follow the formatting criteria will not be graded, just as papers submitted to a journal without regard for their formatting standards will receive a "desk rejection" and will not be sent out for review.

 At the final submission stage, papers should include _as a minimum_: